kubernetes/kubernetes/docs/identifiers.md

 ### A pod scheduled by a user through the apiserver

-1. A user submits a pod named "guestbook" to the apiserver.
+1. A user submits a pod with Namespace="" and Name="guestbook" to the apiserver.

 2. The apiserver validates the input.
+   1. A default Namespace is assigned.
-   1. The pod name must be space-unique within the apiserver.
+   2. The pod name must be space-unique within the Namespace.
-   2. Each container within the pod has a name which must be space-unique within the pod.
+   3. Each container within the pod has a name which must be space-unique within the pod.

-3. The pod is accepted and a UID is assigned.
+3. The pod is accepted.
+   1. A new UID is assigned.

 4. The pod is bound to a node.
-   1. The kubelet on the node is passed the pod's UID and name.
+   1. The kubelet on the node is passed the pod's UID, Namespace, and Name.

 5. Kubelet validates the input.

-6. Kubelet further namespaces the pod name with information about the source of the pod.
-   1. E.g. Namespace="api.k8s.example.com"

-7. Kubelet runs the pod.
+6. Kubelet runs the pod.
    1. Each container is started up with enough metadata to distinguish the pod from whence it came.
    2. Each attempt to run a container is assigned a UID (a string) that is unique across time.
-      1. This may correspond to Docker's container ID.
+      * This may correspond to Docker's container ID.

 ### A pod placed by a config file on the node

-1. A config file is stored on the node, containing a pod named "cadvisor" with no UID.
+1. A config file is stored on the node, containing a pod with UID="", Namespace="", and Name="cadvisor".

 2. Kubelet validates the input.
    1. Since UID is not provided, kubelet generates one.

-3. Kubelet further namespaces the pod name with information about the source of the pod.
+   2. Since Namespace is not provided, kubelet generates one.
-   1. The generated namespace should be deterministic and cluster-unique for the source.
-      1. E.g. a hash of the hostname and file path.
+      1. The generated namespace should be deterministic and cluster-unique for the source, such as a hash of the hostname and file path.
-   2. E.g. Namespace="file-f4231812554558a718a01ca942782d81"
+         * E.g. Namespace="file-f4231812554558a718a01ca942782d81"

-4. Kubelet runs the pod.
+3. Kubelet runs the pod.
    1. Each container is started up with enough metadata to distinguish the pod from whence it came.
    2. Each attempt to run a container is assigned a UID (a string) that is unique across time.
       1. This may correspond to Docker's container ID.